Software

 These scripts are supplementary materials to the paper:

-An FFT-based adaptive polarization method for infinitely contrasted media with guaranteed convergence, by Karam Sab, Jérémy Bleyer, Sébastien Brisard and Martin Dolbeau, Computer Methods in Applied Mechanics and Engineering 427 (2024): 117012.
+K. Sab, J. Bleyer, S. Brisard and M. Dolbeau.
+An FFT-based adaptive polarization method for infinitely contrasted media with guaranteed convergence, Computer Methods in Applied Mechanics and Engineering 427 (2024): 117012. doi:10.1016/j.cma.2024.117012

 Phase-Field Composites (2018)

-Phase-Field Composites is distributed as supplemental material to the paper J. Bleyer, R. Alessi, Phase-field approach to anisotropic brittle fracture including several damage mechanisms, Comput.
+J. Bleyer, R. Alessi, Phase-field approach to anisotropic brittle fracture including several damage mechanisms, Comput.
 Methods Appl.
 Mech.
 Engrg.
-(2018), https://doi.org/10.1016/j.cma.2018.03.012
+(2018), doi:10.1016/j.cma.2018.03.012

 This repository provides Python scripts based on the FEniCS project implementing the Longitudinal Transverse Damage (LTD) model for simulating brittle fracture of orthotropic materials as described in the paper.
 The Standard Damage (SD) model is also implemented.
 Scripts corresponding to the illustrative examples detailed in the paper along with the corresponding finite-element meshes are also provided.